-The State may issue additional Bonds, upon compliance with certain conditions, including, in some instances, meeting the additional bonds test.
+The Program Resolution provides that the State may issue additional Bonds, upon compliance with certain conditions, including, in some instances, meeting the additional bonds test.
 In the case of Bond Anticipation Notes (such as EMCP), the conditions need be met only on the first date of issuance of any of the Bond Anticipation Notes authorized under the Supplemental Resolution providing for such Bond Anticipation Notes.
 These conditions include the following: